UTILITY WAREHOUSE

 📈 +73% increase in engagement with billing content in app

-More users interacted with their bill digitally, especially via the new summary and insights view.
+More customers viewed and interacted with their bill through the redesigned summary and insights.

 💬 +36% improvement in comprehension scores (via usability testing)